MENTAL HEALTH MANIFESTO

 One pathway to improvement is by replacing a problematic basic belief with one that is consistent with an inbornintention.
-Accomplish this by: 1) bringing a problematic subconscious basic belief up to consciousness through introspection, 2) formulating a cognitive belief that is contrary to the problematic one just identified and 3) deliberately practicing behaviors consistent with the new cognitive belief until it becomes automatic.
+Accomplish this by: 1) bringing a problematic subconscious basic belief up to consciousness through introspection, 2) formulating a cognitive belief that is contrary to the problematic one just identified and is consistent with an inbornintentions and 3) deliberately practicing behaviors consistent with the new cognitive statement until it becomes a subconscious basic belief.

 Mental health awareness is the process of evaluating the quality of one’s own mental health and taking steps to improve.
-Even the poorest mental health does not imply mental illness.
+Even the most compromised mental health does not imply mental illness.
 No one has perfect mental health and improvement is always possible.